aganse/gpt_client/README.md

 Like in my initial two days of fairly heavy usage I racked up a whole $0.20;
 after a few months of light-moderate usage since then, I'm now up to $0.50.

-Two scripts so far, which both provide very similar-looking CLI experience for
+Two scripts here so far, which both provide very similar-looking CLI experience for ChatGPT:
-ChatGPT:

 `pygpt`: Basic command-line ChatGPT-API client in Bash, implementing packages and tools like readline, syntax highlighting, prompt formatting, etc.  No command line arguments yet; currently the few options are set inside the script, but I'll add a click (or other) CLI soon that includes these.
+Contents auto-wrap to the width of the current terminal window.

 `bashgpt`: *(deprecated)*:
 Basic command-line ChatGPT-API client in Bash, implementing shell tools like readline, syntax highlighting, prompt formatting, etc.  No command line arguments; currently the few options are at the top of the bash script (ideally I'd move them to command line args).
-Simply run the ./bashgpt script and then you're at the client prompt.
 Contents auto-wrap to the width of the current terminal window.
-**Danger:** one of the main troubles in this bash-based client has trying to get the escape-character handling stable over all the looping/reuse of messages - escaping works in first few rounds but sometimes gets lost later which can break the app functioning; usually it's a round or two after code snippets that include characters like `*`, `\`, and `%`.
-Note this danger includes a security/privacy concern in that sometimes that `*` can cause the inadvertent listing of files in your local directory (from wherever you run bashgpt) into the prompt sent to the ChatGPT API.
-After fussing with this enough I've moved on to the python client, but leaving this bash one here for reference and in case some better approaches come to light.
+**Danger:** a trouble in this bash client is stabilizing escape-character handling over looping/reuse of messages.
+Escaping works in first few rounds but can get lost later which breaks the app; usually it's a round or two after code snippets that include characters like `*`, `\`, and `%` and can even cause file listing of your local directory to leak into the prompt sent to ChatGPT API.
+So I've moved on to the python client but leaving this bash one for reference.

 ------